-The VA Health Care for Reentry Veterans (HCRV) Program
+The VA Health Care for Re-entry Veterans (HCRV) Program

-In addition to working with DOCS and Parole, the Department of Veterans Affairs provides outreach and reentry planning to eligible veterans who are within six months of release from incarceration through the Health Care for Reentry Veterans (HCRV) program.
-The goals of the program are to educate incarcerated veterans about VA services and benefits, to optimize veterans' chances for success in the community through comprehensive transition planning, and to provide post-release supportive case management.
-The HCRV Program Specialist works with DOCS to identify veterans in the Corrections system and makes site visits to facilities to meet individually with veterans preparing for release.
-The Specialist also works closely with DOCS and Parole staff to develop transition plans for veterans based on veterans' needs and available services from the Department of Veterans Affairs.
-Transition plans typically include assistance with housing and employment or other income supports, as well as treatment services for medical, mental health and substance abuse problems.
+In addition to working with DOCCS and Parole, the Department of Veterans Affairs provides outreach and re-entry planning to eligible Veterans who are within six months of release from incarceration through the Health Care for Re-entry Veterans (HCRV) program.
+The goals of the program are to educate incarcerated Veterans about VA services and benefits, to optimize Veterans' chances for success in the community through comprehensive transition planning, and to provide post-release supportive case management.
+The HCRV Program Specialist works with DOCCS to identify Veterans in the Corrections system and makes site visits to facilities to meet individually with Veterans preparing for release.
+The Specialist also works closely with DOCCS and Community Supervision staff to develop transition plans for Veterans based on their needs and services available by the Department of Veterans Affairs.
+Transition plans typically include assistance with housing, employment or other income supports, as well as treatment services for medical, mental health and substance abuse problems.

-There are three Department of Veterans Affairs HCRV Program Specialists who conduct outreach to reentry veterans in New York State:
+The three Department of Veterans Affairs HCRV Program Specialists who conduct outreach to re-entry veterans in the State of New York: